AimiliaKollia/Machine-Vision-skin-lesion-classification-xAi-StreamlitUI/README.md

 The project uses the HAM10000 dataset, containing 10,015 dermatoscopic images of seven lesion types.

 ## Results
-Random Forest achieved higher accuracy than SVM.
+Random Forest achieved higher accuracy than SVM (≈0.70 vs 0.61).
 Explainability analysis showed that color histogram features were the most influential.
+The ResNet50 transfer learning model achieved an accuracy of ≈0.81.

 ## Requirements
 - Python 3.x